Eeritvan/gamestore/README.md

 # Gamestore
-This repository is for a project made for a University of Helsinki course.
+This repository is for a project made for a University of Helsinki [course](https://hy-tsoha.github.io/materiaali/).
 The application is supposed to act like a digital gamestore.
 Users can browse, purchase and rate games.
 Each user also has their own profile, which they are free to edit.

+## Edit 12.5
+I added a deployment pipeline to fly.io that triggers when a commit is pushed to this repository.
+This update didn't change anything in the main project and was only made for a [DevOps with Docker](https://devopswithdocker.com/) course assignment.

 ## Features
 - Users can: